-Ross has served as an elected government official for 26 years with terms as a councilman for the Towns of Niagara and Wheatfield and as a county legislator.
+Ross has served as an elected government official for 29 years with terms as a councilman for the Towns of Niagara and Wheatfield and as a county legislator.
 He served in the U.S. Army (Active and Reserve) and retired with the rank of Lt.
 Col. in 1983 with 28 years of service.

-Ross earned his bachelor’s degree from Michigan State University and a master’s degree from Buffalo State College.
-He and his spouse Linda are proud parents of five grown children and eight grandchildren.
+Ross earned his bachelor's degree from Michigan State University and a master's degree from Buffalo State College.
+He and his spouse Linda are proud parents of five grown children and nine grandchildren.

 Bonnie R. Sloma

-Bonnie Sloma, a registered nurse, is currently the Assistant Vice President of Ambulatory Services at the Erie County Medical Center.
+Bonnie Sloma, a registered nurse, is currently the Vice President of Ambulatory and Diagnostic Services at the Erie County Medical Center.
 She had previously held the position of Assistant Vice President of Ambulatory Services / Special Assistant to the Chief Operating Officer at ECMC.

 From 2004 to June, 2012, Sloma held the position of Vice President of Heritage Health Care Group, LLC and Administrative Consultant & Vice President of Clinical Services for Apollo LTC, LLC.
 From 1999 to 2004, she was Assistant Administrator of Clinical Services/Director of Nursing at Our Lady of Peace Nursing Care Residence.

 Sloma also worked at Lockport Memorial Hospital as Director of Nursing, Medical, Surgical and Critical Care.
 At Beechwood Residence and Nursing Home she was the Assistant Director of Nursing/JCAHO and at United Church Colony Home, she was the Nursing Supervisor/Director of Nursing.
 From 1988 to 1993, Sloma worked at NCCC as a nursing instructor.
 She began her career at Children's Hospital of Buffalo as a staff nurse in the neonatal intensive care unit.